eyudinkov/eyudinkov/README.md

-- 👋 Hi, I’m Eduard Yudinkov, a Fullstack developer who likes to create digital products.
+- 👋 Hi, I’m Eduard Yudinkov, a Fullstack developer who likes to create digital products
-- 👀 I’m interested in ambitious or large projects.
+- 👀 I’m interested in ambitious or large projects
-- 🌱 I’m currently learning Golang, Scala, and R.
+- 🌱 I’m currently learning Golang, Scala, and R
 - 📫 You can contact me through [my website](https://yudinkov.dev/) or email - hello.yudinkov@gmail.com

 # What can I say about myself?